guidok91/news-analyzer/README.md

 Scala app that retrieves tweets using the [Twitter API](https://developer.twitter.com/en/docs/twitter-api) and performs sentiment analysis with the [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) library.

-Only tweets for the last week are retrieved (we use the `Recent search` option as opposed to the `Full-archive search`).

 ## Running instructions
 ### Authentication against the Twitter API
 The app needs a Bearer Token to authenticate against the API ([OAuth 2.0 App-Only](https://developer.twitter.com/en/docs/authentication/oauth-2-0/application-only) auth).